Coregular submanifolds and Poisson submersions: Examples from Lie theory

-In yet another tentative flavor of local triviality of a coregular Poisson submersion $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, one could require that it have a {\bf locally trivial foliation} --- namely, that around each point in $M$ there exist a trivialization $\phi : U \times X \diffto p^{-1}(U)$ with the property that Clearly, locally trivial Poisson submersions have locally trivial foliation.
+In yet another tentative flavor of local triviality of a Poisson submersion with Poisson fibres $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, one could require that it have a {\bf locally trivial foliation} --- namely, that around each point in $M$ there exist a trivialization $\phi : U \times X \diffto p^{-1}(U)$ with the property that Clearly, locally trivial Poisson submersions have locally trivial foliation.